TOM EVANS DIRECTOR

 Creative Skillset, in association with Creative England and the BFI selected Rebecca as one of their four ‘emerging producers’ of 2016.
 Her credits include producing and casting for award-winning directors including Kevin MacDonald, Toby Dye, Mandy Chang, Jordan Scott and Tom Evans.

 Rebecca’s experience ranges across drama, documentary, music video and commercial projects.
 Alongside the accolades received for Into the Surf, Rebecca has worked on commercial productions that have been awarded Gold at the British Arrow awards, Gold at the Creative Circle awards and Silver at the Content Marketing awards.
 Her music videos have also garnered much praise, receiving MVA, D&AD and Camerimage nominations.
 Her most recent short film, The Corridor - featuring Joanna Lumley and Aidan Gillen exhibited at Somerset House during July and August 2016.
+The piece was shortlisted for the 2017 Aesthetica Art Prize.
 The Telegraph called it "mind boggling, funny and mildly disturbing".
 The Curzon described it as "stunning".

 Rebecca received an MA with Distinction in documentary filmmaking at Royal Holloway, University of London, whilst under the tutorage of Gideon Koppel, director of Sleep Furiously.